hyperledger-archives/indy-sdk/README.md

 2. Download and unzip the last version of library.
 3. Install with `rpm -i library-version.rpm`.

-{library} must be replaced with libindy, libnullpay, libvcx, indy-cli to define corresponded library.
+{library} must be replaced with libindy, libnullpay, indy-cli to define corresponded library.

 {release channel} must be replaced with master, rc or stable to define corresponded release channel.
 See section "Release channels" for more details.